kontent-ai/statsig-custom-element-sample/README.md

 | `control` | Linked items | Content shown to users in the control group |
 | `test` | Linked items | Content shown to users in the test group |

+> [!NOTE]
-You can create this content type manually or use the sync command to create it automatically (see [Syncing the Experiment Content Type](#syncing-the-experiment-content-type)).
+> You can create this content type manually or use the sync command to create it automatically (see [Syncing the Experiment Content Type](#syncing-the-experiment-content-type)).

 ### 2. Statsig Experiment Setup